mihaelagoga/negotiation_rpg/README.md

 ### Game Overview

-In **Almeria-Prehevil Trade Negotiations**, you represent Prehevil, a technologically advanced nation, engaging in trade talks with Almeria, a resource-rich theocratic republic.
+In **Almeria-Prehevil Trade Negotiations**, you represent Prehevil, a technologically  industrial nation, engaging in trade talks with Almeria, a theocratic republic rich in agricultural resources. .
 Your goal is to negotiate a deal that benefits Prehevil, leveraging your nation's strengths and understanding Almeria's needs and objectives.
 The game is structured in turns, each with three phases: **Offer**, **Counteroffer**, and **Deal**.

 ### Step-by-Step Gameplay